vldr/IISModuleJS/README.md

     // You have to use RQ_NOTIFICATION_FINISH_REQUEST because
     // we want the request to finish here, and not
-    // continue down the IIS pipeline.
+    // continue down the IIS pipeline; otherwise our written
+    // response will be overwritten by other modules like the static file
+    // module.
     return RQ_NOTIFICATION_FINISH_REQUEST;
 });
 ```